-- IV.
-Actuarial Assumptions - A. Economic Assumptions - 1.
-Investment return: 7.00% per year, compounded annually, composed of an assumed 2.50% inflation rate and a 4.50% net real rate of return.
+- 1. Investment return: 7.00% per year, compounded annually, composed of an assumed 2.50% inflation rate and a 4.50% net real rate of return.
 This rate represents the assumed return, net of all investment and administrative expenses. - 2.
-Salary increase rate: Salaries are assumed to increase at the rate of 3.00% per year.

-Salary increases are assumed to occur once a year, on July 1.
-Therefore the pay used for the period between the valuation date and the first anniversary of the valuation date is equal to the reported pay for the prior year, increased by the salary increase assumption.

-3. Payroll growth rate: In the amortization of the unfunded frozen liability, payroll is assumed to increase 3.00% per year.
-This assumption includes no allowance for future membership growth.

-- 4. Post-retirement Benefit Increase: Post-retirement benefit increases are assumed to be 2.1%, per annum, while the plan has a funding level that exceeds 80%; however, an interim COLA will be granted in four-year intervals while the COLA is suspended.
+Salary increase rate: Salaries are assumed to increase at the rate of 3.00% per year. - Salary increases are assumed to occur once a year, on July 1.
+Therefore the pay used for the period between the valuation date and the first anniversary of the valuation date is equal to the reported pay for the prior year, increased by the salary increase assumption. - 3.
+Payroll growth rate: In the amortization of the unfunded frozen liability, payroll is assumed to increase 3.00% per year.
+This assumption includes no allowance for future membership growth. - 4.
+Post-retirement Benefit Increase: Post-retirement benefit increases are assumed to be 2.1%, per annum, while the plan has a funding level that exceeds 80%; however, an interim COLA will be granted in four-year intervals while the COLA is suspended.
 The first such COLA will be applicable in Calendar Year 2017.
-As of June 30, 2016, it is assumed that the COLAs will be suspended for 9 years due to the current funding level of the plans.
-The actual amount of the COLA is determined based on 50% of the plan's five-year average investment rate of return minus 5.0% which will range from zero to 4.0%, and 50% of the lesser of 3% or last year's CPI-U increase for a total maximum increase of 3.50%. - B. Demographic Assumptions - 1.
-Post-termination mortality rates (non-disabled lives) - a.
+As of June 30, 2019, it is assumed that the COLAs will be suspended for 8 years due to the current funding level of the plans.
+The actual amount of the COLA is determined based on 50% of the plan's five-year average investment rate of return minus 5.0% which will range from zero to 4.0%, and 50% of the lesser of 3% or last year's CPI-U increase for a total maximum increase of 3.50%.

+- 1. Post-termination mortality rates (non-disabled lives) - a.
 Males: RP-2014 Combined Healthy for Males with Blue Collar adjustments, projected with Scale Ultimate MP16. - b.
 Females: RP-2014 Combined Healthy for Females, projected with Scale Ultimate MP16. - 2.
 Post-termination mortality rates (disabled lives) - a.
 Males: RP-2014 Disabled Retiree Table for males, projected with Scale Ultimate MP16. - b.
 Females: RP-2014 Disabled Retiree Table for males, projected with Scale Ultimate MP16. - 3.
 Pre-termination mortality rates Use the RP-2014 employee table for males and females. - 4.
 Disability rates None - 5.
 Termination rates None - 6.
 Retirement rates 33% of members are assumed to retire when first eligible for a reduced retirement benefit (age 65 with 10 years of service, or any age with 20 years of service).
 All other members are assumed to retire when eligible for an unreduced retirement benefit (age 65 with 20 years of service, or age 70 with 15 years of service).
-Judges who have not reached eligibility for a retirement benefit by age 75 are assumed to terminate at age 75 and receive either a reduced retirement benefit, if eligible, or a refund. - C. Other Assumptions - 1.
-Percent married: 85% of employees are assumed to be married. - 2.
-Age difference: Male members are assumed to be three years older than their spouses, and female members are assumed to be three years younger than their spouses. - 3.
-Remarriage: It is assumed that no surviving spouse will remarry and there will be no children's benefit.
+Judges who have not reached eligibility for a retirement benefit by age 75 are assumed to terminate at age 75 and receive either a reduced retirement benefit, if eligible, or a refund.